Skip to main content

 This guide applies to Android devices

 Android devices in Iru Endpoint use the Android Management API with work profile management for secure enterprise device management.
 This approach provides complete separation between work and personal data while giving organizations full control over work-related applications and policies.
+For enabling the Android platform and a quick enrollment overview, see Android Setup and Android Enrollment.

 How Android Enrollment Works